-Today as a part of the ongoing MPB Insights interview series Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, talks to Tom Ewing, Director Retail Channel Businesses T Marzetti Company, a $1.1 Billion subsidiary of Columbus-based Lancaster Colony Corporation.
+Today as a part of the ongoing MPB Insights interview series Christopher Durham, founder of My Private Brand, talks to Tom Ewing, Director Retail Channel Businesses T Marzetti Company, a $1.1 Billion subsidiary of Columbus-based Lancaster Colony Corporation.

 His career began with the Procter & Gamble Company and continued through assignments at Frito-Lay, Borden Inc. and ED Smith & Sons prior to joining T. Marzetti in 1995.